cwru-courses/csds440project-f24-2/Group_2_Comparison.md

 1. **Method 1**: Harmonic Minimization Method: The harmonic minizmization method is a graph based learning algorithm for semi-supervised learning.
 It constructs a graph where each data point is a node, and the edges represent the similarity between them.
 The algorithm minimizes a cost function that encourages similar points to have similar labels while respecting the known labels, iteratively updating the labels of the unlabeled data points by solivng a harmonic function until convergence.
 This method was contributed by Weston Mansier.
 [Weston's Report](wlm35/Weston_Mansier_Project_Report.md).

 2. **Method 2**: Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results.
 This method was contributed by [Prasanna Kumar peram].
 You can find more details in their individual report: [https://github.com/cwru-courses/csds440project-f24-2/blob/main/pxp488/PrasannaKumarPeram_Project_Report.md].
 3. **Method 3**: modifiedTriTraining.
-This method was contributed by Sean Brown You can find more details in their individual report: [[link to individual report 3](https://github.com/cwru-courses/csds440project-f24-2/blob/main/smb318/Sean_Brown_Project_Report.md)].
+This method was contributed by Sean Brown.
+You can find more details in their individual report: [[link to individual report 3](https://github.com/cwru-courses/csds440project-f24-2/blob/main/smb318/Sean_Brown_Project_Report.md)].
 1. **Method 1**: Brief description of Method 1.
 This method was contributed by Stephanie.
 You can find more details in their individual report: [link to individual report 1].
 2. **Method 2**: Brief description of Method 2.
 This method was contributed by [Group Member 2 Name].
 You can find more details in their individual report: [link to individual report 2].
 3. **Two-view Feature Generation Model**: